Skip to main content

 Section 80CCC

-Section 80CCC also relates to pensioners, and more specifically, to the premiums paid towards the pension or annuity plan.
-Under this Section, the premiums paid are exempted from taxation up to a maximum limit of ₹.
-1.5 lakh, but it also includes the benefits under Section 80C.
-Thus, if you are paying premiums towards a pension plan, your maximum limit of tax exemption is capped at ₹ 1.5 lakh, combining both Sections.
+Section 80CCC applies to pensioners, and more specifically to premiums paid towards a pension or annuity plan.
+Under this Section, the premiums paid are exempted from taxation up to a maximum limit of ₹1.5 lakh under the old tax regime, but it also includes the benefits under Section 80C.
+Thus, if you are paying premiums towards a pension plan, your maximum tax exemption limit is capped at ₹1.5 lakh under both Sections.

 Conclusion